redhat-openstack/octario/README.md

 pep8.yml can be replaced with [unittest, functional, api, scenario].yml

-You can also specify your own tester
+You can also specify your own tester.

 ```
 export TESTER=my_new_cool_tester